Matilda Evans: Medical career

 As the first African-American woman licensed to practice in South Carolina, Evans was able to treat both white and black patients, causing her services to be in great demand.
 She built up a large clientele of wealthy white women, who paid her sufficiently to allow her to treat poor black women and children for free.
 Her large and rare interracial clientele were built up due to her great discretion and professionalism.
 She practiced obstetrics, gynecology, and surgery, and cared for patients in her own home until she established the Taylor Lane Hospital and Training School for Nurses, the first black hospital in the city of Columbia, in 1901.
 Dr. Evans took care of patients in her house before the establishment of the Taylor Lane Hospital because there were no medical facilities at the time that would allow an African-American physician to treat and admit patients.
 By 1907 Evans was able to write to Alfred Jones, Bursar at Woman's Medical College of Pennsylvania, "I have done well, and have a very large practice among all classes of people...
 I have had unlimited success...
 Since I have returned to my native state, others have been inspired and have gone to our beloved college to take degrees."
 She was writing to Alfred Jones on behalf of a promising young African-American woman who wanted to attend WMCP but was in need of scholarship assistance.
 Evans later established another hospital, St. Luke's Hospital and Training School for Nurses, which she directed until 1918.
+Evans attempted to volunteer for the army medical corps in the beginning of the First World War, but was rejected.
+This prompted her to personally treat the wounded from South Carolina and surrounding states in her own practice.